Water Heater Installations

 Longer Product Life

-Some people hesitate to decide on a tankless water heater because they can be a higher cost; however, you get significantly more life out of one.
-A standard tank-type water heater lasts about 9-12 years.
-A tankless water heater last as long as 25-30 years with proper maintenance.
+Some hesitate to decide on a gas tankless water heater because it can cost more; however, you get significantly more life out of one.
+A traditional tank water heater lasts 7-10 years in Phoenix and surrounding areas.

 Peace of Mind